"You will learn to enjoy the process...

 - Pay attention to the children's reaction to what you say and do, to your style.
 Do they seem rushed?
 Unfocused?
 Struggling?
 Criticising their own or others' work?

 - If you take a workshop or art class, take notes about what you most enjoyed about the teaching.
 How did the leader interact with the class?
 What did other attendees say?

-- Notice if the children are asking for lots help, for direction, for what color to use, etc. This is a huge tip-off for me, when I watch an art class.
-Kids asking for constant direction are used to being micro-managed and not used to some artistic freedom.
+- Are the children asking for lots help, for direction, what color to use?
+This is a huge tip-off for me, when I watch an art class.
+Kids asking for constant direction are used to being micro-managed and not used to artistic freedom.

 Check out the entire series on Micro-Managing Kids' Art